Core Faculty

 James Fortney

 James M. Fortney is Director of the Italian Basic Language Program at the University of Southern California in Los Angeles.
 In addition to teaching an Accelerated Italian course for Speakers of Spanish and other Romance Languages, he teaches a general education course on contemporary Italian fiction in translation.
-Recent projects that he has worked on include directing and teaching language courses on USC’s Maymester in Rome held at the LUISS Guido Carli University campus and on USC’s Julymester in the Sicilian town Cefalù in Italy.
-His work has contributed to an internship course and opportunities with Italian owned and operated businesses in Los Angles for USC students of Italian thanks to his department’s affiliation with the Italy-America Chamber of Commerce West.
-He is collaborating with the Università per Stranieri di Siena to provide Italian language training and other opportunities for instructors of Italian.
-Finally, he is currently the interim head editor for AATI’s Newsletter.
+Since 2013 he has directed and taught various Italian language and culture courses in Italy and currently directs USC’s Italian Language and Culture ITAL 220 Maymester at LUMSA University in Rome’s Prati Neighborhood.
+His efforts have contributed to an internship course and opportunities with Italian owned and operated businesses in Los Angeles for USC students completing their basic language requirement in Italian thanks to the department’s affiliation with the Italy-America Chamber of Commerce West.
+After his work as head editor for the American Association of Teachers of Italian Newsletter he was elected as Regional Representative for the state of California and is currently working to establish the first ever local chapter for California called AATI-CAL for which he will serve as President.

 Keywords: language pedagogy, second language acquisition, cultural immersion, study abroad, contemporary Italian literature and cinema